kodeGenius/Image-Detection/README.md

 2.
 3. Run `npm start`
-4. You must add your own A
+4. You must add your own

 You can grab Clarifai API key [here]
 //(https://www.clarifai.com/)